chenghua-lin/chenghua-lin.github.io/index.md

 Related papers: [definition generation](https://aclanthology.org/2021.emnlp-main.194/), [controllable text simplification](https://aclanthology.org/P19-2036/), [CEFR-based lexical simplification](https://aclanthology.org/L18-1514/), [fill-in-the-blank quiz generation](https://aclanthology.org/P13-2043/)

-## Selected Recent Publications
-* Y. Ogasa, T. Kajiwara, Y. Arase.
-Controllable Paraphrase Generation for Semantic and Lexical Similarities, in Proc. of Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 3927–3942 (May 2024).
-* R. Miyano, T. Kajiwara, Y. Arase.
-Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), pp. 14653-14661 (Dec.
-2023).
-* Y. Arase, H. Bao, and S. Yokoi.
-Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), pp. 3966–3986 (July 2023).
-* Y. Arase, S. Uchida, and T. Kajiwara.
-CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022), pp. 6206-6219 (Dec.
-2022).
-* Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
-Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022), pp. 5240-5245 (Oct.
-2022).
-* H. Huang, T. Kajiwara, and Y. Arase.
-Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 2499–2509 (Nov.
-2021).
-* N. Tiyajamorn, T. Kajiwara, Y. Arase, and M. Onizuka.
-Language-agnostic Representation from Multilingual Sentence Encoders for Cross-lingual Similarity Estimation, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 7764–7774 (Nov.
-2021).
-* Y. Arase and T. Kajiwara.
-Distilling Word Meaning in Context from Pre-trained Language Model, in Findings of the Association for Computational Linguistics: EMNLP 2021, pp. 534–546 (Nov.
-2021). [code](https://github.com/yukiar/distil_wic)
-* J. Takayama, T. Kajiwara, and Y. Arase.
-DIRECT: Direct and Indirect Responses in Conversational Text Corpus, in Findings of the Association for Computational Linguistics: EMNLP 2021, pp. 1980–1989 (Nov.
-2021). [data](https://github.com/junya-takayama/DIRECT)
-* S. Ohashi, J. Takayama, T. Kajiwara, and Y. Arase.
-Distinct Label Representations for Few-Shot Text Classification, in Proc. of the Annual Meeting of the Association for Computational Linguistics and International Joint Conference on Natural Language Processing (ACL-IJCNLP2021), pp. 831-836 (Aug.
-2021).
-* Y. Arase and J. Tsujii: Transfer Fine-Tuning of BERT with Phrasal Paraphrases, in Computer Speech & Language, Vol. 66 (Mar.
-2021). [paper](https://www.sciencedirect.com/science/article/pii/S0885230820300978)
-* S. Ohashi, M. Isogawa, T. Kajiwara and Y. Arase: Tiny Word Embeddings Using Globally Informed Reconstruction, in Proc. of International Conference on Computational Linguistics (COLING2020), pp. 1199–1203 (Dec.
-2020).
-* Y. Arase and J. Tsujii: Compositional Phrase Alignment and Beyond, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2020), pp. 1611–1623 (Nov.
-2020).
-* J. Takayama and Y. Arase: Consistent Response Generation with Controlled Specificity. in Proc. of Findings of the Association for Computational Linguistics: EMNLP 2020, pp. 4418–4427 (Nov.
-2020).
-* S. Ohashi, J. Takayama, T. Kajiwara, C. Chu, Y. Arase.
-Text Classification with Negative Supervision, in Proc. of Annual Meeting of the Association for Computational Linguistics (ACL 2020), pp. 351–357 (July 2020).
-* T. Kajiwara, B. Miura, and Y. Arase.
-Monolingual Transfer Learning via Bilingual Translators for Style-Sensitive Paraphrase Generation, in Proc. of the AAAI Conference on Artificial Intelligence (AAAI 2020), pp. 8042-8049, (Feb.
-2020).
-* Y. Arase and J. Tsujii: Transfer Fine-Tuning: A BERT Case Study, Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2019), pp. 5396–5407 (Nov.
-2019).
-* J. Takayama, E. Nomoto, and Y. Arase: Dialogue Breakdown Detection Robust to Variations in Annotators and Dialogue Systems, Computer Speech & Language, Vol. 54, pp. 31-43 (Mar.
-2019).
-* Y. Arase and J. Tsujii: SPADE: Evaluation Dataset for Monolingual Phrase Alignment, in Proc. of Language Resources and Evaluation Conference (LREC 2018), (May 2018).

 ## Academic Service
 * PC Chair: [IJCNLP-AACL2023](http://www.ijcnlp-aacl2023.org/), [SNL2021](http://www.am.sanken.osaka-u.ac.jp/SNL2021/index.html)